NewsFix: Expansion to Miami

-On September 28, 2015, Tribune expanded the NewsFix format to Miami, when CW affiliate WSFL-TV (channel 39) became the third station to launch the format, with the debut of a half-hour prime time newscast, NewsFix SFL at 10:00.
+On September 28, 2015, Tribune expanded the NewsFix format to Miami, when then-CW affiliate WSFL-TV (channel 39) became the third station to launch the format, with the debut of a half-hour prime time newscast, NewsFix SFL at 10:00.
 The move marked the first time that the station had aired a full-fledged local news program since the August 4, 2010 cancellation of The Morning Show – a four-hour morning news program that was produced at the Fort Lauderdale offices of its former newspaper sister, the Sun-Sentinel – with news programming being relegated to hourly updates that aired during the station's evening programs (and eventually, local news inserts during EyeOpener on weekday mornings) afterward; it was also the first prime time newscast to air on the station since August 31, 2008, following the termination of a news share agreement between WSFL and NBC owned-and-operated station WTVJ (channel 6), in which the latter produced a half-hour newscast for WSFL.
-As of September 2018, NewsFix SFL no longer airs on the station.
-WSFL was acquired by the E. W. Scripps Company in September 2019.
+NewsFix SFL was discontinued in September 2018.
+WSFL was acquired by the E. W. Scripps Company in September 2019 and remained affiliated with the CW until dropping the network to become an independent station in September 2024.
 Newscasts returned to WSFL in June 2021 with 7-9 a.m. and 10 p.m. editions of Local 10 News produced by BH Media-owned ABC affiliate WPLG.
+On May 6, 2024, WSFL replaced the WPLG-produced morning newscast with Morning Rush from Scripps News from 8 to 9:30 a.m.
+The 10 p.m. edition of Local 10 News was discontinued on August 1, 2025, and was moved to WPLG on August 4, which coincided with WPLG dropping ABC to become an independent station.